kubezero/kubezero/packages/aws-workers/README.md

-# KubeZero AWS Management Package
+# KubeZero AWS Workers Package

 This package provides a GitOps-ready Crossplane setup for managing an EKS cluster and its supporting AWS infrastructure on AWS, by importing the pre-configured `modules/aws/eks` module.
 All necessary AWS provider configuration and resources (XEKS, XNetwork) are handled by the imported module.